Give in to your sweet tooth with rich, chocolatey brownies that are baked & drizzled with a creamy caramel sauce and then topped with sea salt.

 - Place in the oven and cook for 38-40 minutes.
 The top of the brownie should have delicate cracks across the surface in done.
 If using a tester, test in an area near the sides.

-- Place brownies (still in baking dish) on a wire rack to cool for at least one hour.
-When ready to serve, use the aluminum foil to lift brownies out of the baking dish, then peal aluminum away from the sides of the brownie.
+- Place brownies (still in baking dish) on a wire cooling rack to cool for at least one hour.
+When ready to serve, use the aluminum foil to lift brownies out of the baking dish, then peel aluminum away from the sides of the brownie.
 Cut into pieces and serve garnish with more caramel sauce and sprinkled with course sea salt.

 I do my best to provide nutrition information, but please keep in mind that I'm not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.